Urinary Incontinence

 What is Urinary Incontinence?

 Urinary incontinence (UI) is the loss of bladder control, resulting in the involuntary leakage of urine.
-According to statistics from the American Urological Association, a leaky bladder is a common problem which affects one-quarter to one-third of adult women in the United States.
+According to statistics from the American Urological Association, a leaky bladder is a common problem that affects one-quarter to one-third of adult women in the United States.

 Some women first experience stress urinary incontinence during pregnancy, due to the pressure of the growing fetus on the woman’s bladder.
 Frequently (but not always), symptoms of a leaky bladder resolve after delivery, only to return later in life.
 In fact, the odds of developing UI increase with age.

-Several of the more common risk factors are listed below.
+Several of the more common risk factors for urinary incontinence are listed below.
 As you can see, some risk factors can be reduced or removed by modifying your lifestyle.
 However, it is important to note that UI can develop in women who have very few or no risk factors at all.
 Before drastically changing your life, speak with one of our women’s healthcare professionals to discuss your unique situation.
 Talk about your potential risk factors and female overactive bladder treatment options.

 Common Risk Factors for Urinary Incontinence